datanav/docs/technical/webcrm-chargebee.rst

      - "string"

-Webcrm Organisations to Chargebee Business_entity
+WebCRM Organisations to Chargebee Business_entity
 -------------------------------------------------
-Every Webcrm Organisations will be synchronized with a Chargebee Business_entity.
+Every WebCRM Organisations will be synchronized with a Chargebee Business_entity.

-Once a link between a Webcrm Organisations and a Chargebee Business_entity is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Organisations and a Chargebee Business_entity is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Organisations and a Chargebee Business_entity:
+The following properties are synchronized between a WebCRM Organisations and a Chargebee Business_entity:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Organisations Property
+   * - WebCRM Organisations Property
      - Chargebee Business_entity Property
      - Chargebee Data Type
    * - OrganisationName